mittonk/batocera.linux/batocera-Changelog.md

 - vkQuake 1, 2 & 3 for systems that support Vulkan.
 - TR1X & TR2X for Tomb Raider I & II support
 - gun : option to hide the crossair in es
+- DICE libretro core for arcade machines without a CPU
 ### Fixed
 - Fix some problems in ES and Batocera with IPv6 networks
 - Fix ES behavior with usb network tethering